HPC-Lab-IITB/HOG-SVM/README.md

 source <path-to-build.tcl>/build.tcl

 ```
+### Running Behavioral Simulation using MicroBlaze

+I have made a draft of a post to be published on medium.com for how I ran Behavioral Simulation.
+Link to the draft: [Behavioral RTL Simulation with MicroBlaze](https://medium.com/@sapphire.sharma1996/behavioral-rtl-simulation-with-microblaze-131671e86f04)

 ## Debugging any error encountered while sourcing build.tcl
 	- ERROR: [BD_TCL-115] The following IPs are not found in the IP Catalog.